How to Build a RESTful API with Node.js, Express, and MongoDB

 export { User, UserInput, UserDocument };

-Following the REST specification, we will have these routes:
+Following the REST specification, we must create the following routes:

 • Get all roles: [GET] /roles